20 Pharma Statistics and Facts You’ll Want to Know in 2022

 12. In 2020, eight American pharma companies were involved in multi-billion merger and acquisition megadeals.

 In the second half of the year, five enormous company buyouts happened in the country’s pharma market.
-The total value of these megadeals comes out to approximately $97 billion, as indicated by pharmaceutical statistics for 2020.
+The total value of these megadeals comes out to approximately $97 billion, as indicated by pharmaceutical statistics from 2020.
 The companies involved were:

 - Alexion Pharmaceuticals (Boston, MA), set to be acquired by AstraZeneca (Cambridge, UK) for around $39 billion;